git-plm/gitplm/partnumbers.md

 - DCL: data -- calibration data for a design
 - FIX: manufacturing fixtures

-Conventions can be used such that the PCS, PCA, and PCB NNN can be a matched
+Conventions can be used such that the PCS, PCA, and PCB NNN are a matched set:
-set:

 | IPN          | Description                                    | Version |
 | ------------ | ---------------------------------------------- | ------- |